 Government Grants

 Government grants are a means to distribute federal funds towards ideas and projects that provide public services and stimulate the economy.
-Opportunities are sponsored through different federal agencies appropriated through bills passed by congress.
-Every opportunity has its own eligibility criteria; however, generally most entities (nonprofit, government, education, for-profit, small business) can apply if they are providing a public good or service.
-Because government grants are funded by tax dollars, they require stringent compliance and reporting measures for ensuring the money is spent according to federal guidelines.
+These opportunities are administered by federal agencies and funded through congressional appropriations.
+Each opportunity has specific eligibility criteria, but generally, nonprofits, government entities, educational institutions, and small businesses can apply if they deliver a public good or service.
+Because tax dollars fund government grants, they require stringent compliance and reporting measures to ensure the money is spent according to federal guidelines.
 For a complete listing, visit Grants.gov.
 Following is an overview of opportunities relevant to many of our clients:

 • USDA AMS: The Agricultural Marketing Service works to improve domestic and international opportunities for U.S. growers and producers.
 One of the most utilized AMS grants in the good food sector is the Farmers Market and Local Food Promotion Program.
 This grant is available to any entity (ie. for-profit and nonprofit) that supports local and regional food business enterprises that process, distribute, aggregate, or store locally or regionally produced food products and requires a 25% match (can be in-kind).
 Grants are available for the planning or implementing stage.